 Yes.
-OUM is an internationally accredited medical school, providing the requisite credentials which graduates of international medical schools need to practice in most countries. [...]
+OUM was first accredited in 2010 by the Philippine Accrediting Association of Schools, Colleges and Universities and its re-accreditations now take it through to 2025.
+It was the South Pacific's first internationally accredited medical school, providing the requisite credentials which graduates of international medical schools need in order to practice in most countries. [...]

-The school was founded in 2002, in close collaboration with the Government of Samoa, so its future is secure.
-The program began by making sure that the computer-assisted curriculum worked well before opening it to large numbers of students.
-The school deliberately started small and currently has 257 students enrolled worldwide.
-OUM is selective about [...]
+The University was founded in 2002 to aid the South Pacific island of Samoa in addressing its shortage of doctors.
+Since the school was established in close collaboration with the Government of Samoa, its future is secure.
+The program began small, making sure that the computer-assisted curriculum worked well before opening it to a larger [...]

-OUM’s flexible program appeals to a wide variety of students — from recent college graduates, to working professionals interested in changing careers.
-The distance-learning component is attractive to many nurse practitioners, nurses, chiropractors, physical therapists, physician assistants, pharmacists, paramedics, respiratory therapists, podiatrists, and other healthcare professionals.
-In addition, OUM has some students with non-science backgrounds such as business, [...]
+OUM’s flexible distance-learning program appeals to a wide variety of students — from recent university graduates to working professionals interested in changing careers.
+Pre-medical school careers have ranged from nurse practitioners, nurses, and chiropractors to physical therapists, physician assistants, pharmacists, paramedics, and other healthcare professionals.
+OUM also accepts students with non-science backgrounds such as business, [...]

-All students matriculating to OUM are required to complete at least one four-week elective clinical rotation in Samoa.
+All OUM students are required to complete at least one four-week elective rotation in Samoa.
 Students should apply for the Samoa rotation at least six months in advance through their regional dean.

 OUM is not an abbreviated program.
-The OUM MD program is a full and rigorous medical school curriculum, based largely on US and Australian medical education models.
-The difference is that OUM facilitates online delivery of the pre-clinical portion of the curriculum.
-OUM's unique approach enables students to complete the pre-clinical modules in online classrooms, [...]
+The OUM MD program is a complete and rigorous medical school curriculum based mainly on US and Australian medical education models.
+The difference is OUM's virtual interactive delivery of its pre-clinical curriculum, which offers two pathways of study based upon where a student intends to practice in the future. [...]

 When the COVID 19 pandemic forced medical schools to transition to remote learning, many schools learned what OUM has known for some time: that the didactic portion of a medical school curriculum can effectively be taught online.
-Even before COVID, traditional medical schools were moving towards high-quality electronic teaching material.
-In addition to Gross Anatomy, [...]
+Even before COVID, traditional medical schools were moving towards high-quality electronic teaching material as an alternative to traditional [...]

-Students complete clinical rotations at accredited teaching hospitals formally affiliated with OUM.
-The University will work with students to seek clinical rotations at an accredited hospital that is geographically convenient.
+While most students complete clinical rotations at accredited teaching hospitals formally affiliated with OUM, the University will also work with students to seek clinical rotations at an accredited hospital that is geographically convenient.
 In Australia, regional clinical coordinators help students secure their placements.
-OUM students work side-by-side with students from other medical schools on clinical activities established by [...]
+This portion of the curriculum also involves case assignments and other learning [...]